• About Us

 Several hundred kilometers (and a world) away from Gansu’s smoggy provincial capital of Lanzhou, Xiahe (pronounced roughly Sheah-huh – cough up an organ on the 2nd syllable) is a diverse little place featuring ethnic Tibetans (Buddhist), Han (Taoist, Buddhist and State Religion) and Hui (Muslim).

-Tibetan Style
+Tibetan Woman

 During our visit, the town’s dramatic mountain backdrop and already impressive, colorful diversity were accented by throngs of visiting Tibetans from Gansu and the neighboring provinces of Qinghai, Inner Mongolia, and Sichuan.
 We strolled around in an over-stimulated stupor the first day, taking in the expressive faces and colorful clothes of devoted pilgrims turning over 1000 prayer wheels along the kora (pilgrim path).

-Labrang Monastery and the Opera
+Labrang Monastery and the Tibetan Opera

 Xiahe’s Labrang Monastery is an important center of the Gelugpa (or “yellow hat”) sect of Tibetan Buddhism.
 Considered the most important Tibetan monastery outside of Tibet, Labrang Monastery attracts its share of visitors and devotees.

-Tibetan Opera On the day of the opera, of which we had absolutely no advance knowledge, we walked back from the monastery to our guest house.
+On the day of the opera, of which we had absolutely no advance knowledge, we walked back from the monastery to our guest house.
 Along the way, we were drawn into a courtyard by groups of Tibetans milling around with a purpose.
 A few minutes later, we positioned ourselves on the perimeter of a makeshift amphitheater and managed enviable seats behind a line of monks.
 We were the only foreigners there; everyone kindly accommodated us, ensuring us a good view.

 Though Tibetan opera takes some getting used to and could be described as an acquired taste for the western ear, the backdrop was incredible.
 Xiahe’s late-autumn blue skies and golden hills framed the performance area and the pilgrims that lined it.